YU-Zhejian/art_modern/docs/Install.md

 This project requires a working C++ compiler that supports C++17 (due to the introduction of Google ProtoBuff library) and a working C compiler that supports C11 (for bundled HTSLib).

 See [here](https://en.cppreference.com/w/cpp/17) for a table of the minimum compiler version that supports C++17.
-You may test whether your compiler (GCC for example) supports C++17 using:
+You may test whether your compiler (GCC, for example) supports C++17 using:

 ```shell
 echo 'int main(){}' | g++ --std=c++17 -x c++ - -o /dev/null